onflow/fcl-js/packages/fcl-core/src/wallet-provider-spec/draft.md

 - Receive a StatusResponse that includes an AuthzUpdates and a Status
 - (Optional Side Effect) If Status includes local instructions follow them
 - If Status is PENDING use AuthzUpdates to fetch a new Status Response and repeat this step
-- If Status is APPROVED continue with `Composite Siganture`
+- If Status is APPROVED continue with `Composite Signature`

 With the above service FCL will make a `application/json` POST request to `https://example.wallet/fcl/authz?id=0609d667-944c-3c2d-9d09-18af5c58c8fb`